YangChiayin/Order-Management-System/README.md

 ![Screenshot 2025-03-02 205645](https://github.com/user-attachments/assets/455e2153-f4fb-4f7e-b4a0-7cfe8f334b21)

 ## Description
-MyShop is a simple order management system built with Node.js and Express.
+A simple order management system built with Node.js and Express.
 It allows users to create, view, and manage customer orders with product details, tax calculations, and shipping options.

 ## Features
 - **Create new orders** with customer information